Practicing bed mobility exercises after a spinal cord injury can help improve your ability to transfer in and out of bed and sit upright.

 Bed mobility generally requires some arm functions, so we recommended these exercises for SCI patients who can bend and straighten their elbows and wrists.

-Perform them on the bed so that you get accustomed to how a springy surface can affect your movements.
+Practice these exercises on a bed (not the floor) so that you can get accustomed to how a springy surface affects your balance.